SSBMTonberry/emu-jukebox/README.md

 ![alt text](https://github.com/SSBMTonberry/emu-jukebox/blob/master/logo/emu-jukebox_0.8.0_2.png "Emu Jukebox Screenshot")

 ## Compiling
 Since Emu-Jukebox is using CMake, it should be pretty straightforward to compile, as long as CMake is installed.
 Since Emu-Jukebox is using C++17 functionality, like `std::filesystem`, a compiler that is supporting this is required.
-By design Emu-Jukebox is copiled with static libraries, and is compiling all its resources statically, the program should (at least in version 1.0) be able to work as one single executable!
+By design Emu-Jukebox is compiled with static libraries, and is compiling all its resources statically, the program should (at least in version 1.0) be able to work as one single executable!
 Emu-Jukebox is using [f2src](https://github.com/SSBMTonberry/f2src) to generate header files with its file data.
 The required external dependencies are included in this project, and should make the compilation pretty traight forward.

 ### Windows
 Load the CMakeLists.txt into `CMake`, then generate a `Visual Studio 20xx project`.
 Then you should be all good.
 The application is almost fully statically linked, except for `openal32.dll` (OpenAL-Soft), which sadly is a standalone dependency due to its license.
 This can however be solved by either including the openal.dll in the same folder, or just put it inside `System32`-folder and make it a part of your system wide libraries.
 There are plans to make this a statically part of the application in the future, as it doesn't violate the license due to being a totally open-sourced application for anyone to build or modify, but it will require some extra work.